cvidhyac/learn-python/README.md

 * How does relative import work in python.
 Explain how to import `python-concepts/restaurants/restaurant.py` in another module `projects/tryit/ex1.py`
 * What is the IDE setting if imports doesn't resolve (hint: Mark as sources root)
+* What's the difference between package and module in python?

+### Classes
 **Working with Classes, see - [Classes exercises](python-concepts/tryit)**

 **See [Example with class instantiation and relative imports](python-concepts/relative_imports.py)**